Speaking part: variant 94 - Langart

 Task 4

-- express your opinion on the subject of the project – whether you used to spend your summer holidays in the countryside and why.
+• express your opinion on the subject of the project – which of these summer activities in the countryside you’d prefer and why.

 You will speak for not more than 3 minutes (12–15 sentences).
 You have to talk continuously.